danielscode1/sportsAppHackatum/readme.md

 # Sports Munich - Flutter MVP

-A mobile Flutter app for organizing spontaneous sports events with strangers in Munich.
+A Flutter app for organizing spontaneous sports events with strangers in Munich.

 ## Features